TOSHA Inspection Procedures

 What to Expect During a TOSHA Inspection

 The compliance officers will present their credentials to the employer and perform an opening conference with the employer.
 Information will be provided on employer and employee rights and information about the company's safety and health program will be discussed.
-A walk-through inspection will be performed including management and employee interviews, air and noise readings, air flow and distance measurements, reviews of Material Safety Data Sheets (MSDS), and reviews of programs (Lockout Tagout, Confined Spaces).
+A walk-through inspection will be performed including management and employee interviews, air and noise readings, air flow and distance measurements, reviews of Safety Data Sheets (SDS), and reviews of programs (Lockout Tagout, Confined Spaces).
 A closing conference will be held.
 For each apparent violation found during the inspection, the compliance officer will discuss with you the nature of the violation; possible abatement measures that you may take to correct the violations; and possible abatement date you may be required to meet.

 Inspections are Performed Based on the Following Priority:

 Imminent Danger - Where a fatality or catastrophic event is soon to occur.

 Accident Investigations - Where an accident with injuries, a fatality or hospitalization of one or more employees has occurred.